Xavi007/Lip-To-Speech-Synthesis/README.md

 If you liked the project, please give it a star ⭐

 # Feedback
-If you have any feedback, please reach out to me!!
+If you have any feedback, please reach out to me!

 # Contributing
 Contributions are always welcome!!